tercen/webapp_lib/webapp_commons/context/webapp/ARCHITECTURE_GUIDE.md

 **TESTING ARCHITECTURE**

-✓ Mock service implementations
+✓ Mock service implementations if one cannot be found
-✓ Test data management strategies
-✓ Integration test patterns
-✓ Performance testing framework
-✓ Security testing integration
-✓ Automated testing pipeline design
-✓ Test environment provisioning

 **EXTENSIBILITY PATTERNS**